October 10, 2024

 Black Crappie

 - Good: Drift or troll light jigs with minnows or twister tails from the main boat ramp area to about three quarters up the lake.
-Crappie are suspended 2 to 6 feet deep away from shore.
+Crappie are suspended in 2-6 feet of water away from shore.

 Hickory Grove Lake